New pavilion at the Sloterplas

-The Van Eesteren is building a pavilion at the Sloterplas.
+The Van Eesteren Museum has built a new pavilion at the Sloterplas

-A new light, transparent and inviting building, overlooking the Sloterplas lake, the boulevard and the Noorderhaven (Northern Harbour) will emerge at Bastion West, as the Van Eesteren Museum expands in New West.
+In 2017 a new light, transparent and inviting building, overlooking the Sloterplas lake, the boulevard and the Noorderhaven (Northern Harbour) has emerged at Bastion West, as the Van Eesteren Museum expands in New West.

-This uniquely identifiable and highly visible pavilion will have a sober and practical appearance, similar to many works of architecture typical of the wederopbouwperiode (the reconstruction period after the war).
+This uniquely identifiable and highly visible pavilion has a sober and practical appearance, similar to many works of architecture typical of the wederopbouwperiode (the reconstruction period after the war).

-The new building reflects the broadening of the Van Eesterenmuseum’s focus from the Slotermeer area to the whole of Amsterdam New West.
-The new pavilion will celebrate all of the Algemeen Uitbreidingsplan (General Expansion Plan) by Van Eesteren that concerned not just Slotermeer but the whole of Amsterdam New West with the iconic Sloterplas as its centre-point.
+The new building reflects the broadening of the Van Eesteren Museum’s focus from the Slotermeer area to the whole of Amsterdam New West.
+The new pavilion celebrates all of the Algemeen Uitbreidingsplan (General Expansion Plan) by Van Eesteren.
+His plan concerned not just the Garden City Slotermeer but the whole of Amsterdam New West with the iconic Sloterplas as its centre-point.

 Old idea, new form